skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

     gem "jekyll"
     gem "jekyll-gist"

-Just do this:
+Then you can do the following:

     $ bundle install
     $ bundle exec jekyll serve

-And keep doing the posts 😉
+All is set, and you enjoy your project 😉

 ***